-Department of Justice files complaint to block AT&T/T-Mobile deal [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Department of Justice files complaint to block AT&T/T-Mobile deal [UPDATED]Alex Wagner - Editorial Director of News and Content

 Hold on to your hats, folks, because things in AT&T's proposed acquisition of T-Mobile are about to get crazy.
 A report from Bloomberg has just revealed that the U.S. Department of Justice has filed an anti-trust complaint with a Washington court in an attempt to block the AT&T/T-Mobile deal.
 “AT&T’s elimination of T-Mobile as an independent, low-priced rival would remove a significant competitive force from the market,” the DoJ said in its filing.

 Although this filing doesn't guarantee that AT&T's merger with T-Mobile will be shot down, it will make getting the deal approved more difficult for AT&T going forward.
 If the acquisition is denied, AT&T will be forced to pay T-Mobile $3 billion and hand over some AWS spectrum that isn't critical to AT&T's LTE rollout.
 Despite the fact that AT&T is prepared to divest some of its markets and make other concessions to get its purchase of T-Mobile approved, the deal has been met with quite a bit of opposition — both from other carriers and government officials — since it was announced.